marvin-steinke/nuclio_fusionizer/README.md

 ## Key Features

-- **Fusion of Tasks**: Through Nuclio Fusionizer, different Tasks can be fused into a singular Nuclio function, thereby streamlining function calls and execution flow within an application.
+- **Fusion of Tasks**: Through Nuclio Fusionizer, different Tasks can be fused into singular Nuclio functions, thereby streamlining function calls and execution flow within an application.

 - **Elimination of Invocation Overhead, Cold starts, and Double Billing**:
 Because Tasks operate within the same memory, invocation overheads, cold starts and double billing associated with individual function calls are eliminated.

-- **Customized Optimization**: An additional feature of the Nuclio Fusionizer is the capability to customize the optimization process for the fusion Tasks with custom Optimizers, providing developers with the flexibility they require to set up their systems as needed.
+- **Customized Optimization**: You can customize the optimization process for the fusion Tasks with custom Optimizers, providing flexibility to test and compare multiple strategies.

 ## Architecture

 ![fusionizer](https://github.com/marvin-steinke/nuclio_fusionizer/assets/48684343/72ad1f9d-9ea2-4fce-a620-4d245649ef98)

-- **nuctl Interface (`nuclio_interface.py`)**: A Python abstraction layer for Nuclio's CLI tool `nuctl`, handling deployment, deletion, invocation, and information retrieval of Nuclio functions.
+- **FastApi Server (`api_server.py`)**: FastAPI based server that provides an HTTP interface for user interaction with the fusionizer system.
+It defines endpoints for Task operations and utilizes the `Mapper` and `Nuctl` objects.

+- **Task Manager/Mapper (`mapper.py`)**: Manages the representation and
+operations on Fusion Groups, facilitating the mapping between Tasks and their corresponding Fusion Groups.

 - **Task Fuser (`fuser.py`)**: Takes care of the fusion process, merging multiple Tasks into a single Nuclio function deployment.
 It combines Tasks into a Fusion Group, generates a unified configuration and creates a dispatch mechanism.

-- **Task Manager/Mapper (`mapper.py`)**: Manages the representation and
-operations on Fusion Groups, facilitating the mapping between Tasks and their corresponding fusion groups.

-- **FastApi Server (`api_server.py`)**: FastAPI based server that provides an HTTP interface for user interaction with the fusionizer system.
-It defines endpoints for Task operations and utilizes the `Mapper` and `Nuctl` objects.

 - **Optimizers (`optimizer.py`)**: Contains abstract and concrete classes for optimization strategies that periodically update the fusion setup based on various conditions or configurations.
 Implementation includes a static optimizer that changes setup based on a predefined schedule.

+- **nuctl Interface (`nuclio_interface.py`)**: A Python abstraction layer for Nuclio's CLI tool `nuctl`, handling deployment, deletion, invocation, and information retrieval of Nuclio functions.

-- **Dispatcher (`dispatcher.py`)**: In the Nuclio Function, HTTP requests are intercepted and dispatched to the appropriate handlers within the fusion context.
+- **Dispatcher (`dispatcher.py`)**: Deployed within Nuclio functions, the dispatcher routes invocation requests from the Fusionizer server to the appropiate Task.
+HTTP requests between Tasks within the same Nuclio function (≙ Fusion Group) are intercepted and locally invoked.

 ## Installation